 - Management: Hiring, firing, managing, and developing teams

 - Strategic thinking: Developing hypotheses for how to delight customers in hard-to-copy, margin-enhancing ways

-- Business maturity: Great judgement about people, product and business
+- Business maturity: Great judgment about people, product and business

-- Domain expertise: Experience with product category and/or stage of company.
+- Domain expertise: Experience with the product category and stage of the company.

-If the list of skills looks daunting, there’s good news: you don’t have to learn all of them overnight.
-They develop naturally, over time.
+If the two lists of skills above look daunting, there’s good news: you don’t have to learn all of the skills overnight.
+They develop naturally over time.

 The Career of a Builder